 He stared up at her, struggling to focus, and clutched at his chest with an unsteady hand.
-He closed his other one around her forearm.
-“Y-y-you…”
+He closed the other one around her forearm.
+"Y-y-you..."

-Ziva pried his hand off and placed it firmly in his lap.
-“Hold on, agent,” she said, rising.
-“Just hold on, and know that I didn’t do whatever they said I did.”
+Ziva pried his fingers off and placed his hand firmly in his lap.
+"Hold on, agent," she said, rising.
+"Just hold on, and know that I didn't do whatever they said I did."